Aircraft routing and crew pairing: updated algorithms at Air France: Pricing subproblem

-Regarding the practical choice of $\kappa$ for the crew pairing pricing subproblem, the following rule of thumbs ensures good results in practice: use $\kappa = 1$ if there are fewer than $100$ vertices, $\kappa = 50$ is there are fewer than $300$ vertices, $\kappa = 150$ if there are fewer than $1500$ vertices, and $\kappa = 250$ if there are more.
+The first author~\citep{parmentier2015algorithms} introduced a procedure which, given a size $\kappa$ in input, builds lower bounds sets $B_w$ of size $\kappa$.
+Larger sets of bounds $B_w$ enable to get larger lower bounds, and hence to discard more paths.
+However, larger sets of bounds also mean a longer preprocessing is required to compute the bounds.
+Hence, the parameter $\kappa$ is chosen to obtain a tradeoff between the quality of the bounds and the time needed to compute them.
+Regarding the practical choice of $\kappa$ for the crew pairing pricing subproblem, the following rule of thumbs ensures good results in practice: Use $\kappa = 1$ if there are fewer than $100$ vertices, $\kappa = 50$ if there are fewer than $300$ vertices, $\kappa = 150$ if there are fewer than $1,500$ vertices, and $\kappa = 250$ if there are more.

+When solving \eqref{eq:MasterProblem}, the preprocessing, which actually consists in building an ``extended graph'', is done once and for all: The same extended graph is used each time we solve the pricing subproblem.
+We can thus work with larger sets of bounds than independent resolutions of the \MRCSP would have allowed.